cyclikal/cyckei/docs/install.rst

 Installation
 ------------

 For Users
 ^^^^^^^^^
-Cyckei is distributed using standalone executables for Linux, Mac OS, and Windows.
-Installation is as simple as downloading the correct executable from the GitLab `releases`_ page.
+Cyckei is distributed on PyPi and can easily be acquired with pip.
+It is recommended that Cyckei is installed into a virtual environment.

-After downloading, simply double-click the executable to start Cyckei.
+After downloading, simply run ``cyckei`` in the command prompt to launch a component.
 A "cyckei" folder will automatically be created in the user's home directory to store scripts, configuration, and results.

 Cyckei will almost certainly need to be configured to work with your instruments.
 See :ref:`Editing Configuration` for more details.